This is a device that hasn’t been approved by the United States Food & Drug Administration (FDA)

 What you’ll receive

-By participating in this study, you may receive study-related medical care and help researchers evaluate if the investigational medical device help_outline can help manage your symptoms of rheumatoid arthritis.
+By participating in this study, you may receive study-related medical care and help researchers evaluate if the investigational medical devicehelp_outline This is a device that hasn’t been approved by the United States Food & Drug Administration (FDA) can help manage your symptoms of rheumatoid arthritis.

-There are risks associated with this study – such as risks associated with surgery (like bleeding or infection) and using the investigational medical device help_outline (like sensation during use).
+There are risks associated with this study – such as risks associated with surgery (like bleeding or infection) and using the investigational medical devicehelp_outline This is a device that hasn’t been approved by the United States Food & Drug Administration (FDA) (like sensation during use).
 Additional information will be provided in the informed consent document.

-Investigational medical device help_outline and study-related care This is a device that hasn’t been approved by the United States Food & Drug Administration (FDA)
+Investigational medical devicehelp_outline This is a device that hasn’t been approved by the United States Food & Drug Administration (FDA) and study-related care

-You may receive keyhole surgery to implant the investigational medical device help_outline and study-related care.
+You may receive keyhole surgery to implant the investigational medical devicehelp_outline This is a device that hasn’t been approved by the United States Food & Drug Administration (FDA) and study-related care.
 Depending on the outcome of study assessments, you may also receive baricitinib (OLUMIANT), an FDA-approved therapy for rheumatoid arthritis.
 The study doctor will discuss these treatment options and associated precautions with you.

 Study-related care and travel